 - Children up to age 5

-- Women who are pregnant, breastfeeding or have just given birth
+- Women who are pregnant, breastfeeding, and postpartum

 - Being a Virginia resident, being financially eligible, and being at nutritional risk